dchowitz/seq/readme.md

 - Each request increments the sequence and shows the resulting number.
 - Maybe provide an API link.

-## Open Points

-- Do we need user choosen sequence ids?
-The user can manually enter a sequence page URL and (if lucky) starts a new sequence with the given name.

-- When accessing a sequence page for a non-existing sequence id: Do we redirect to the homepage with the hint the sequence doesn't exist yet?
-Or do we silently create a new sequence?
-I tend to the latter.

-- What about friendly sequence names?
-We could let the user associate a sequence with a name of his choice, if not already used by someone else.
-There could be a sequence status page requested by the friendly name, which doesn't perform an increment.
-Increments are only performed at requesting the (somehow secret) sequence ids.

-- Do we need a stats page for a single sequence?
-Such a request shouldn't perform an increment.

-- Make sequence URLs easy to copy.

-- Nicer UI (be more specific about that...)

-- HTTP API

 # TODOs

 (transfer open points / features to github issues)